 Orderly and open participation by the students should be encouraged for the best possible learning environment.
-Students should also be encouraged to maintain confidentiality of opinions shared in the classroom, study group, and learning team setting.
+Students should also be encouraged to maintain confidentiality of opinions shared in the classroom or any other college related media.

-Students are expected to conduct themselves in a professional manner while in the classroom.
+Students are expected to conduct themselves in a professional manner.
 Remarks which are sexist, racist or otherwise personally offensive to others are inappropriate and out of keeping with the values of TCAGS.
 Such remarks may result in the student being dismissed by the instructor and marked absent from class.

 Anyone coming to class seeming to be under the influence of drugs or alcohol or otherwise behaving in an inappropriate way may be dismissed from class by the instructor and regarded as absent.

-If such an event were to take place, the instructor must file an incident report with the Dean of TCAGS within 24 hours.
+If an event described in this section were to take place, the instructor/staff member must file an incident report with the Dean of TCAGS within 24 hours.
 Behavior which is not in conformity with the values of TCAGS may result in dismissal from the College.